colinyjchung/cnotes/_pages/about.md

 ![Colin at Office](https://raw.githubusercontent.com/colinyjchung/cnotes/main/assets/CMPNY-Colin.jpeg)

+## As a Copywriter and Consultant

-**As a copywriter and consultant:** I've hired, trained, and written direct response copy for over 15 years in the nutraceutical, financial publishing, and creator space.
-Clients include Agora, Jim Kwik, and Brian Tracy.
-Funnels I've written and consulted on has generated over $250M in direct revenue.
-Between 2014-2020, I was the lead teacher and coach for John Carlton's "Simple Writing System".
-I've built, managed, and trained copy teams at six different companies.
+I've hired, trained, and written direct response copy for over 15 years in the nutraceutical, financial publishing, and creator space.
+Some of my clients include Agora Financial, Truegenics, Pineapple, Reboot Marketing, Weiss Research, Investing Daily, Mike Koenigs, Ava Jane Kitchens, Brian Tracy, and Jim Kwik.
+Funnels, VSLs, and webinars I've written (and consulted on) have driven an estimated $250 million total in direct sales.

+Between 2014-2020, I was the primary coach for John Carlton's _Simple Writing System_, a cohort-based copywriting course.
+I've trained hundreds of business owners, entrepreneurs, and freelancers how to write direct response copy.
+I've also recruited, built, and managed copy teams at six different companies.
+I've had titles like "Copy Chief", "Copy Coach", and "Director of Copy".

+I'm currently "Head of Copy Operations" at Tried and True Media.

-Here's what clients have said about me...
+## Here's what clients have said about me

 * _"Colin is one of the first people I think of when I need help with copywriting.
 I've been working with him for over a decade now."_ <br/> - **Jim Kwik**
 * _"Thank you Colin for your brilliant strategic mind, your amazing writing skills, your caring heart."_ <br/> - **Christine Kloser**